ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

   .. image:: compare4.png
     :width: 500

 It is clear we still have some work to do!
-OEDGE generally overshoots both the experimental ne and Te data.
+OEDGE generally overshoots both the experimental :math:`n_e` and :math:`T_e` data.

 Obtaining agreement with experimental data - SOL 22
 ---------------------------------------------------